-Abandoned trucks litter California highway as wildfire rages
+Fire roaring through Northern California triples in size

 About 45 miles (72 kilometers) of the I-5 were closed in both directions, said Chris Losi, a spokesman for the Shasta-Trinity National Forest.
 The road remained closed through Wednesday night and there was no immediate word on when the lanes would reopen.

-The blaze also delayed Amtrak’s Coast Starlight service between Sacramento and Oregon.
+The blaze also delayed Amtrak’s Coast Starlight train service between Sacramento and Oregon.

-Scattered rural homes and cabins in and around the forest were under evacuation orders, from the community Lakehead north to the Siskiyou County line, Losi said.
+Rural homes and cabins in and around the forest were under evacuation orders, from the community Lakehead north to the Siskiyou County line, Losi said.

 “It isn’t a lot of people,” he said.

-The fire was showing “critical’ behavior — burning fiercely and moving rapidly — but was still far away from any large towns, he added.
+The fire was showing “critical” behavior — burning fiercely and moving rapidly — but was still far away from any large towns, he added.

 The city of Dunsmuir, with about 1,500 people, was about 15 miles (24 kilometers) from the fire.
 Residents were issued an evacuation warning, urging them to be prepared to leave if the fire threatened.